 Complaints arising from stakeholders and the general public involved in the Executing Entity (EE) to be submitted to the Implementing Activities to be discussed together to find a way out.
 If consensus is not reached, a complaint can be submitted to the National Entity (NE) using the form.
-Complaints that will b С tl· а tl· R fo

-complaints information must be submitt the visit.
-Other channels such as text m as official complaints or asked to be dist the complaint.
-In registering a complain anism are only related to all project act ed in writing via email or letter sent or d essages / SMS, or oral / telephone comtributed in writing.
-EE and NE must ensut, the complainant must fill out and attact be followed up through the Complaint orm: ivities.
-Complaints and elivered directly during plaints can be rejected the confidentiality of the Complaint Form.
+Complaints that will be processed with the Grievance Mechanism are only related to all project activities.
+Complaints and complaints information must be submitted in writing via email or letter sent or delivered directly during the visit.
+Other channels such as text messages / SMS, or oral / telephone complaints can be rejected as official complaints or asked to be distributed in writing.
+EE and NE must ensure the confidentiality of the complaint.
+In registering a complaint, the complainant must fill out and attach the Complaint Form.
+Registered complaints that deserve to be followed up through the Complaint Settlement Plan.
+The following is an example of a complaint form:

+Grievance Form

-Environmental and Clima Filled by KAPABEL Grievance Form te Change Adaptation Consortium (K APABEL)
+Environmental and Climate Change Adaptation Consortium (KAPABEL)

+Filled by KAPABEL

+Date:

 Grievance No.

-Name of registerer Date:
+Name of registerer

-Source sms / email / letter / fax / phone / visit / others:)
+Source sms / email / letter / fax / phone / visit / ot thers:)

 Filled by Complainant ) Circle the appropriate

 Complainant Data

 Name

 Address

 Phone No.

 Fax

 E-mail

 Grievance Information

 Location

 Program

 Parties was reported

 Date of occurence

+Detail grievance:

-Detail grievance: (Completed with related evidence or o
+(Completed with related evidence or conjugate to the completed with related evidence or conjugate the conju

-(if this part is insufficient, then allowed to use additional paper)

 Complainant Name and Signature Date:

+Commented [Anm4]: CAR3: We have added and

-Receiver name and signature Date: Date.
+Receiver name and signature Date: